enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - This isn't surprising, it's just how routers work.
 But it's worth saying out loud.
 - The protocol the client uses to talk to the router does not have to match the protocol the router uses to talk to the subgraphs.
 - A client can connect over WebSocket.
-The router can talk to one subgraph over SSE, another over Multipart, and a third over HTTP Callback.
+The router can talk to one subgraph over SSE or over HTTP Callback.
 - The router is essentially a translator between protocols that were never really designed to talk to each other.
 - Each side gets to use what works best for it.
 That's the whole point.
 -->